dib-lab/2020-workflows-paper/README.md

 As the scale of biological data generation has increased, the bottleneck of research has shifted from data generation to analysis.
 Researchers commonly need to build computational workflows that include multiple analytic tools and require incremental development as experimental insights demand tool and parameter modifications.
 Data-centric workflow systems can alleviate some of these challenges, but knowledge of and training in these techniques is still lacking.
-We aim to generate a guide for biologists that are new to workflow-enabled data-intensive biology.

-Our goal is to generate a helpful set of "Good Enough" Practices (GEP) for leveraging workflow systems to streamline large-scale biological analyses.
+Our goal is to generate a helpful set of strategies for leveraging workflow systems to streamline large-scale biological analyses.

  [Our initial version](https://github.com/bluegenes/2020-latex-gep) has been much improved through iterations of feedback primarily from members and friends of the [DIB-lab](http://ivory.idyll.org/lab/).
 While the practices are written with specific examples for high-throughput sequencing data, we hope many of the perspectives and guidance provided by the document apply more generally to all workflow-enabled biology.